adidig/Gemini-Genius-Protocol/README.md

 2. **Memory Efficiency:** Optimized token usage.
 3. **Pure Logic:** Focuses on content over design.

-### How to Use (The Brain - Copy this)
+### How to Apply the Protocol (Setup)
-Copy the text inside the box below and paste it into your "Custom Instructions":
+To make this protocol your permanent AI setting, copy the text below, send it to Gemini, and ask it to: **"Save this as my default response protocol."**

 > "From now on, follow Protocol v1.0: 1.
 All output must be inside a code block.
 2. Start every response with two empty lines and the title 'Gemini Answer:'.
 3. End with 'Gemini Question:'.
 4. When writing code, state the language name followed by a colon, then a line break, then the code.
 5. Use only these symbols in text: : , . ; ! ? @.
 6. Do not access external plugins unless explicitly requested.
 7. Internal logic should remain hidden."